CIMR-Algos/SoilMoisture_ATBD/book/_build/html/_sources/baseline_algorithm_definition.md

 Besides TB measurements, the CIMR retrieval algorithm uses supplementary datasets for accurate soil moisture extraction.
 The required data encompasses:

-• Surface temperature
+- Surface temperature
-• Soil texture (clay fraction)
+- Soil texture (clay fraction)
-• Land cover type classification
+- Land cover type classification
-• Vegetation single scattering albedo
+- Vegetation single scattering albedo
-• Surface roughness information
+- Surface roughness information
-• Data flags for identification of land, water, RFI, urban areas, mountainous terrain and permanent ice/snow.
+- Data flags for identification of land, water, urban areas, permanent ice/snow, and topographic effects

+The surface temperature is the soil/canopy temperature obtained from the Ka band using the formulation of Holmes that relies on the Ka band {cite:p}`holmes2009`.

 The specific parameters and sources of these parameters are detailed in the Ancillary data section.

 ##### Output data

-SubSubsection Text
+In the output data, the retrieved parameters, soil moisture and vegetation, are included along with their associated errors.
+Additionally, this information is supplemented with the acquisition time, location (latitude, longitude), row and column indices in the EASE V2 grid, flags indicating data quality, and ancillary data such as single scattering albedo, soil roughness, clay fraction, and land cover class percentages per pixel.

+- Vegetation_Optical depth
+- Latitude (degrees)
+- Longitude (degrees)
+- Soil_Moisture: in $m^3/m^3$
+- Soil_Moisture_StdError: Error on the derived Soil moisture in $m^3/m^3$
+- Quality flags
+- Soil and canopy temperature
+- Days
+- UTC time in seconds
+- EASE row index: Global 36-km EASE2 Grid 0-based row index EASE_column_index
+- EASE column index: Global 36-km EASE2 Grid 0-based column index EASE_column_index
+- Single scattering albedo
+- Soil roughness
+- Clay fraction

+The specific parameters and sources of these parameters are detailed in the Ancillary data section.

 <!--
 ##### Auxiliary data